asuh/frontend-setup/readme.md

 	$ mkdir -p ~/Sites/{personal,tmp,work}

-## Homebrew

-Package managers make it so much easier to install and update applications (for Operating Systems) or libraries (for programming languages).
-The most popular one for OS X is [Homebrew](http://brew.sh/).

-### Install
+## Xcode Command Line Tools

 An important dependency before Homebrew can work is the **Command Line Tools** for **Xcode**.
 These include compilers that will allow you to build things from source.

-Xcode weights something like 2GB and you don't need it unless you're developing iPhone or Mac apps.
+Xcode weighs something ~2GB and is useful for the iOS simulator but is not necessary unless you're developing iOS or Mac apps.
 Good news is Apple provides a way to install only the Command Line Tools, without Xcode.

-Install the Xcode Command Line Tools directly from the command line with `$ xcode-select --install`.
+Using Terminal, install the Xcode Command Line Tools:
+`gcc` (or `$ xcode-select --install`)

 For older OSes, go to [http://developer.apple.com/downloads](http://developer.apple.com/downloads), and sign in with your Apple ID (the same one you use for iTunes and app purchases).

 Once you reach the downloads page, search for "command line tools", and download **Command Line Tools for Xcode**.
 Open the **.dmg** file once it's done downloading, and double-click on the **.mpkg** installer to launch the installation.
 When it's done, you can unmount the disk in Finder.

+## Homebrew

+Package managers make it so much easier to install and update applications (for Operating Systems) or libraries (for programming languages).
+The most popular one for OS X is [Homebrew](http://brew.sh/).

+### Install

 Finally, we can install Homebrew!
 In terminal paste the following line (without `$`), hit **Enter**, and follow the steps on the screen: